Myofascial pain refers to pain and inflammation in the body’s soft tissues.

 Myofascial pain symptoms usually involve muscle pain with specific “trigger” or “tender” points.
 The pain can be made worse with activity or stress.

 Physical therapy is a very important part of the recovery from myofascial pain/spasm.
 First, the focus is on reducing pain while maintaining or regaining range of motion.
 After the pain is reduced, gradual strengthening of the injured areas begins to regain normal strength.
-If you have suffered myofascial pain/spasm, contact us today as soon as possible to start feeling relief and getting back to normal activities.
+If you have suffered myofascial pain/spasm, Contact Us Today at Freehold, NJ Center as soon as possible to start feeling relief and getting back to normal activities.